rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAws.md

 - There is a single argument of type AwsTrustPolicyInput.
 - Returns AwsTrustPolicy.
+### validatecreateclusterinput
+Validates aws cluster create input.

+- There is a single argument of type CreateAwsClusterInput.
+- Returns ValidationReply.
 ### vpcs
 List of all Virtual Private Clouds (VPCs) in the AWS Native account.